Estate Planning During Covid-19

 We have several options for signing your estate planning documents:

-For the health and safety of our staff, all clients must wear a mask/face-covering before entering the building.
-We are happy to reschedule your appointment if you have do not feel well.
+For the health and safety of our staff, all clients must wear a mask/face-covering before entering the building and in all common areas and conference rooms.
+We are happy to reschedule your appointment if you do not feel well.

 How can I get an estate plan?